Breed Profile of The Golden Sex Link Chicken

 - Respiratory infections can occur in chickens, often linked to poor ventilation or exposure to cold and damp conditions.
 Maintaining good sanitation, ensuring proper ventilation, and keeping the chickens dry and warm can help prevent respiratory infections.

 - Egg binding is when an egg becomes stuck in a hen’s reproductive tract.
 It can be a painful and life-threatening issue.
-Regularly checking for signs of distress in your hens, such as straining or difficulty laying eggs, can help detect and address this problem promptly.
+Regularly checking for signs of distress in your hens, such as straining or difficulty laying eggs, can help promptly detect and address this problem.

 - An impacted crop happens when the crop (a part of the chicken’s digestive system) becomes blocked with food.
 This can lead to digestive issues.
 Ensuring your chickens have access to proper feed and monitoring their eating habits can help prevent impacted crops.